Consensys/doc.gnark/docs/Concepts/circuits.md

 Translating a circuit, written with [gnark API](../HowTo/write/circuit_api.md) to such a constraint system is called the **arithmetization** of a circuit.

 An important point is that every components of a constraint (variables, inputs and constants) live in $\mathbb{F}_p$, a finite field of characteristic $p$.
-To write a circuit which contains a reasonnable number of constraints, it is important to work on the field $\mathbb{F}_p$, so that the field in which the circuits variables live is the same as the field on which the constraint system reasons.
+To write a circuit which contains a reasonable number of constraints, it is important to work on the field $\mathbb{F}_p$, so that the field in which the circuits variables live is the same as the field on which the constraint system reasons.

 On the other hand, a circuit reasonning on variables which live in $\mathbb{F}_r$ where $r\neq p$, will have a high number of constraints because of the algebraic constraints needed to emulate the arithmetic modulo $r$ on a field of characteristic $p$.